Sparta Monday Night

 d) The

-incoming player has cue ball in hand behind the head string and may not shoot
+incoming player has cue ball in hand anywhere on the table.

 6. Making